 One said he heard the male teacher say of the girls being attacked: "B's a smart chick, and she knows what she's going to get herself into."

 BadAppleBullies Editor : the teacher probably meant that he believed that B was too smart a girl to get involved in a fight.

 Another student said the teacher was smiling as if enjoying the show, although the judge and the VCAT colleague decided he was probably just smiling because he was nervous.

 For three minutes - as measured by surveillance cameras - the teacher hung back, behind the circle of watching students.

-He would have been observing what was going on.
+The teacher would have been observing what was going on.

 He probably thought that it would inflame the situation if he got involved.

 The shouting then suddenly turned into a brawl between eight girls, which lasted for 30 violent seconds.

 And then the brawl lasted for thirty seconds.